l0cks-acab/StatTracker/README.md

 # StatTracker

 StatTracker is a Rust plugin that tracks various player statistics and stores them in a local or remote database.
 This allows server admins and players to monitor their performance over time.
+The plugin also posts the players stats to discord via a webhook.

 ## Author